PP4S 2026 – FAQ

 Email: PP4S@allsouls.org

-WHAT IS THE CONTENT OF THE PROJECT?
+WHAT IS INCLUDED IN THE PROJECT?

 PP4S is a Christian Arts project that runs through the spring term culminating with a mass event at the Royal Albert Hall.
+It is more than just a concert.
+All the elements are:

-• Participation in the PP4S interactive concert on the 12th March 2024
+• Participation in the PP4S interactive concert on the 17th March 2026

 • A ninety-minute ‘Big Sing’ at All Souls Church, London (optional)